jpreardon/float-plan/WORKLOG.md

 - Add associations for skippers
   - Add skipper association between plans and users.
   - Add skipper select to new/edit form, show on index and show.
+  - Restrict skipper selection to skippers, order by last name

 ## 2019-05-26